Sumit262601/PERN-Todo/README.md

 	- Start the frontend development server: `cd frontend && npm start`
 	- Open your browser and navigate to `http://localhost:5000` to access the Perntodo application.

-6. Usage
+7. Usage
    - Upon accessing the application, you'll receive a list of existing todo items.
    - You can create a new todo item by clicking the "Add Todo" button and completing the form.
-   - To edit or delete an existing todo item, simply click on the respective buttons next to the todo item.
+   - To edit or delete an existing todo item, click the respective buttons next to the todo item.
    - Todos can also be marked as completed by checking the checkbox next to each item.